sheos-org/eos21/README.md

 ## Mainnet Deployment Instructions
 #### *Strongly recommend testing first using the Ganache / Jungle Guide outlined below.*
-* Must have ERC20 account and EOS token setup already
+* Must have ERC20 token deployed, Custom EOS token deployed, and have the keys that control the EOS account.
 * In config.json configure `blackhole` and `eosiotoken` sections to your token parameters.
     * `websocket_provider` will point to Ethereum node - on mainnet use `wss://mainnet.infura.io/ws`
     * `critic_block` will be the Ethereum block number that you want the blackhole contract to expire, set to 0 if it never expires.